isomerpages/govtech-stp/_hong-kong/00a-atb-requirements-and-process.md

 <tbody>
  <tr>
     <td style="font-size:16px;"><b>Adhere to prevailing public health measures in Hong Kong</b></td>
     <td style="font-size:16px;">Travellers will not be subject to a quarantine and there will be no restriction on movement.
 They must comply with the prevailing health and social distancing measures in Hong Kong.
-Please refer here for information on the prevailing measures.
+Please refer <a href="https://www.coronavirus.gov.hk/eng/reduce-gatherings.html">here</a> for information on the prevailing measures.
     </td>
   </tr>
   <tr>